-The race ace, from Mickfield, near Stowmarket, returns to the championship this weekend following a five-week summer break.
+The race ace, from Mickfield, near Debenham, returns to the championship this weekend following a five-week summer break.

 Carrera Cup GB Scholarship driver Webster (Redline Racing) has a 10-point lead over Michael Meadows (Samsung UHD TV Racing) in the overall points after nine of the season’s 19 races.

-Never before has a scholarship driver topped the points in his scholarship year and the 20-year-old Suffolk driver is determined to maintain that momentum at his home track.
+Never before has a scholarship driver topped the points in his scholarship year and the 20-year-old is determined to maintain that momentum at his home track.

 “The last race weekend at Croft was fantastic for me,” said Webster after moving ahead in the title race for the first time.
 “I’m definitely further forward at this point than I thought I might be.